-“No greater formality was needed to bring about this union than the mutual agreement of the two leaders over a cup of tea”
+“No greater formality was needed to bring about this union than the mutual agreement of the two leaders over a cup of tea.”

 The YWCA of Dunedin was the first to be established in the Southern Hemisphere in 1878.
 This was followed by Christchurch (1883) and Auckland (1885).
 The World YWCA was set up in 1894.
 The national association, established in 1907, was originally part of the Joint YWCA of Australia and New Zealand.
 New Zealand formed its own national association in 1926, as the YWCA of New Zealand.
-This became the YWCA of Aotearoa New Zealand in 1991.
+This then became the YWCA of Aotearoa New Zealand in 1991.

 Safety for women has been a concern for the YWCA since the organisation began.
 Member associations would provide support and shelter to young working class women arriving on the immigrant ships.
 This early work led to the establishment of the first hostels for immigrant women, and later for young rural women coming to the cities.
-In the 1950s and 1960s these hostels were used as student accommodation.
-By the 1980s several YWCAs changed focus to provide boarding houses or emergency accommodation.
+In the 1950s and 1960s the hostels were used as student accommodation.
+By the 1980s several YWCAs had changed focus to provide boarding houses or emergency accommodation.

-During the Depression the YWCA faced a dilemma, its traditional clientele were those young women who were among the first to lose their jobs.
+During the Depression, the YWCA faced a dilemma, its traditional clientele were those young women who were among the first to lose their jobs.
 Initially the YWCA provided them with some free meals, beds and set up employment services.
 However, this practical response was soon swamped by the enormity of the problem and the organisation decided to balance these activities (and its books) by initiating the Business and Professional Women’s clubs in the 1930s.

 Employed women had to pay unemployment tax during the Depression but were not eligible for relief payments from the unemployment fund.
-The YWCA together, with the National Council of Women and unemployed women’s groups, lobbied the government to change this inequitable situation.
+The YWCA, together with the National Council of Women and unemployed women’s groups, lobbied the government to change this inequitable situation.

 The Brotherhood of Man, alas, is rather on the blink